andreaiacono/andreaiacono.github.io/tesi/thesis.md

 fitness function is defined by the amount of energy produced and the reproduction rate; the phenomenon of mutation is present and the genome is represented by the parameters of the sensory and motor apparatus and by the neural network.
-The physics of LEE\'s world consists of a two-dimensional matrix of elements, each of which contains a linked list of \"atoms\" and organisms present in that location.
-LEE\'s chemistry is instead described as a relation table that specifies which reactions between \"atoms\" are possible, what energy value to associate with them, and what byproduct they return.
-The population of organisms is represented by a linked list of elements containing the genotype, i.e., those characteristics that do not change during life such as the specifications of sensory-motor apparatus, and the phenotype, i.e., those characteristics that can be modified during the organism\'s life, such as neural network weights, energy absorption rate, and others.
+The physics of LEE's world consists of a two-dimensional matrix of elements, each of which contains a linked list of "atoms" and organisms present in that location.
+LEE's chemistry is instead described as a relation table that specifies which reactions between "atoms" are possible, what energy value to associate with them, and what byproduct they return.
+The population of organisms is represented by a linked list of elements containing the genotype, i.e., those characteristics that do not change during life such as the specifications of sensory-motor apparatus, and the phenotype, i.e., those characteristics that can be modified during the organism's life, such as neural network weights, energy absorption rate, and others.
 What an organism must therefore do is learn which reactions are beneficial, which are harmful, and which are useless; their task is then to seek